Famity Homez Opens its New PG for Working Women and Girls in East Delhi - www.lokmattimes.com

 Famity Homez Opens its New PG for Working Women and Girls in East Delhi

-New Delhi [India] October 7: Famity Homez, a premier choice for quality and convenient accommodations, announces the opening of ...
+PNN New Delhi [India], October 7: Famity Homez, a premier choice for quality and convenient accommodations, announces the opening ...

 The PG, with its on-site security, CCTV surveillance, and biometric-enabled entry, ensures safety and peace of mind for women, especially those with demanding jobs requiring night shifts.
 The facility includes fully-furnished rooms with AC and attached washrooms, three meals a day along with tea and evening snacks, and a range of amenities such as housekeeping, high-speed Wi-Fi, refrigerator, washing machine, geyser, RO purifier, and an in-house gym, striking the perfect balance of modern living and personal comfort.